 In 2017, the FSA adopted a voluntary standard for "GMO-Free" foodstuff and issued guidelines for production and labeling of foodstuff produced without "GMOs."
 Plant or animal origin products that will be labeled as "GMO-free" must be produced using raw materials and additives that are not GE nor derived from GE products.
 Compliance checks with the "GMO"-free" label will be carried out according to the guidelines for the control of production of "GMO"-free products, which uses a risk-based model.
 So far, table eggs and vegetable oils are only products certified as "GMO -free."
-BiH created its standard within the framework of the "Danube Soya Initiative" (an international non-profit association that promotes sustained GE-free soya bean cultivation in Europe), and with the support of the Austrian Federal Environment Agency and German Organization for International Cooperation (GIZ).
+BiH created its standard within the framework of the "Danube Soya Initiative" and with the support of the Austrian Federal Environment Agency and German Organization for International Cooperation (GIZ).

-h) MONITORING AND TESTING: The following four laboratories have been authorized to perform GE testing:

-- The Biotechnology Laboratory of the Agricultural Institute in Banja Luka; - The "GMO" Laboratory of the Federation Agro-Mediterranean Institute in Mostar; - The Laboratory for "GMOs" and Food of the Institute for Genetic Engineering and Biotechnology in Sarajevo; - The "GMO" Laboratory of the Federation Agricultural Institute in Sarajevo.
+- h) MONITORING AND TESTING: The following two laboratories have been authorized to perform GE testing: - The "GMO" Laboratory of the Federation Agro-Mediterranean Institute in Mostar - The "GMO" Laboratory of the Federation Agricultural Institute in Sarajevo.

-In 2013, via a World Bank loan, the Sarajevo and Banja Luka Agricultural Institutes received equipment worth \$300K to test for GE presence.
-Using this new equipment, the laboratories can use Real-Time Polymerase Chain Reaction (PCR) technology to detect not only the presence of GE events, but also the amount of the GE event present in the food and feed samples.
+The laboratories can use Real-Time Polymerase Chain Reaction (PCR) technology to detect not only the presence of GE events, but also the amount of the GE event present in the food and feed samples.
 The labs can conduct an event-specific detection to identify the GE event.
-The Istituto Zooprofilattico Sperimentale delle Regioni Lazio e Toscana in Italy currently is the designated reference laboratory to do GE testing.
+The Istituto Zooprofilattico Sperimentale delle Regioni Lazio e Toscana in Italy currently is the designated reference laboratory for GE testing.

-i) LOW LEVEL PRESENCE (LLP) POLICY: BiH has no LLP policy.
+- i) LOW LEVEL PRESENCE (LLP) POLICY: BiH has no LLP policy.
 The "GMO" Council has stated that BiH's regulation is currently harmonized with the EU regulation and that BiH will keep following the EU guidelines on this subject in the future.
 The EU does not have an LLP policy.
-It has a "technical solution" that defines zero as outlined in EU Regulation 619/2011.
+It has a technical solution" that defines zero as outlined in EU Regulation 619/2011.
 This regulation lays down the methods of sampling and analysis of official control of feed regarding the presence of GE products for which an authorization procedure is pending or the authorization has expired.
-The allowance is 0.1 percent.

-j) ADDITIONAL REGULATORY REQUIREMENTS: Seeds can be imported only if the varieties are recognized in the country.
+Feed coming from countries that cultivate "GMOs" for which the EU authorization procedure is pending may have traces of unauthorized "GMOs" in imported commodities and therefore may face economic risks.
+The regulation harmonizes rules for controls and sets out a technical zero at the level of 0.1 percent as the "Minimum Required Performance Limit (MRPL)."
+This is the lowest level of GE material, which is considered by the EU-Reference Laboratory (EU RL) for the validation of quantitative methods. - j) ADDITIONAL REGULATORY REQUIREMENTS: Seeds can be imported only if the varieties are recognized in the country.
 The National List of Recognized Varieties (BiH OG #59/10) is available at the Plant Health Administration.
-If a variety is not on the list, importers must request its recognition from the Seeds Commission.

-k) INTELLECTUAL PROPERY RIGHTS (IPR): The Law on Industrial Property Rights (BiH Official Gazette No. 3/02) and the Law on Copyrights (BiH Official Gazette 7/02) protect trademarks and brand names.
+If a variety is not on the list, importers must request its recognition from the Seeds Commission. - k) INTELLECTUAL PROPERY RIGHTS (IPR): The Law on Industrial Property Rights (BiH Official Gazette No. 3/02) and the Law on Copyrights (BiH Official Gazette 7/02) protect trademarks and brand names.
 Domestic and foreign applications must be submitted to the BiH Institute for Intellectual Property.
-According to research done by the U.S. Foreign Commercial Service, intellectual property rights (IPR) are often inadequately enforced and intellectual property, patents, copyrights and trademarks inadequately protected.
+According to research done by the U.S. Foreign Commercial Service, intellectual property rights (IPR) are often inadequately enforced and intellectual property, patents, copyrights, and trademarks inadequately protected.